Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 White House Visitor Center

-While you can tour the White House on Public Tour, it requires a lot of prep work and luck to get in.
+While you can tour the White House on a Public Tour, it requires a lot of prep work and luck to get in.

 If you weren't able to do so or you just don't have the time, you can explore the White House Visitor Center which is always open to the public for free without tickets.